 - Encouraging a friend to try a new club at school

-- Supporting a friend in studying harder and improving his or her grades
+- Supporting a friend in studying harder and improving their grades

 - Peers asking a friend to join a sports team